Found objects: Laboratory slabs [2007]

 Tuesday, December 04, 2007

-The planned theme for today's workshop
+The theme for today's dance workshop

-is transitions between extreme states,
+is moving between extreme states.

-The fellow at The Bower Recycling Centre
+The fellow at The Bower Recycling Centre,

 where I found the blocks,

-Their random cracks, sharply formed amidst otherwise pristine glass,
+Their random cracks are sharply formed

-suggest sudden, unpredictable shaping, punctuating through clear fluid.
+punctuating through clear fluid.

 They could be ice forming in water,